-In the event of an emergency or cancellation of school, Oak Grove will notify all parents via email and app notification.
+In the event of an emergency or cancellation of school, Oak Grove will notify all parents via email and text notification.
 Please make sure that the school always has all updated cell, home and other contact phone numbers.
-If you have a smart phone, please be sure to keep your notifications turned on the school app.

 c.
 Threat of Violence Policy